 If doing so, start on step 4.
 Sauté or slow cook the applesauce, only adding lemon juice and cinnamon to it, omitting the water completely.

-After cooled, refrigerate your apple butter.
-That’s specially important because this recipe doesn’t have any added sugar on it, so it will spoil quickly if left with no refrigeration.
+After cooled, store in a container or jar with lid and refrigerate the apple butter.
+This recipe doesn’t have any added sugar on it, so it will spoil quickly if left with no refrigeration.
 It’s good for up to 3 to 4 weeks in the fridge.

-You can freeze apple butter.
-Use a freezer-safe container.
+You can freeze apple butter using a freezer-safe container.
 Remember to leave about an inch of room at the top of the containers or jars.
 You can use glass mason jars as long as yours are freezer safe.
 It’s good for about 4 to 6 months.

-Before using frozen apple butter, thaw in the refrigerator overnight.
+Before using frozen apple butter, thaw in the refrigerator overnight, and give it a good stir.

-- Or just grab a spoon and dig in!
+Or you can just grab a spoon and dig in!

 📖 Recipe